jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 In addition to GPFS parallel storage for HPC workloads, RCS leverages Ceph storage subsystems to deliver block and object storage services to OpenStack and Kubernetes based workloads.
 Ceph additionally provides public S3 endpoints for user data and Cephfs as a tiering backend for GPFS.
-The Science DMZ leverages Globus as the I/O interface for moving data to GPFS and allows users to manage other storage systems via additional Globus connectors.
+The Science DMZ peering connection leverages Globus as the I/O interface for moving data to GPFS and allows users to manage other storage systems via additional Globus connectors.
 The campus peering connection provides network access to all other services in the RCS.
 Enhancements to the RCS network interface are under consideration for future services.